La Reforma: Oath of fealty

 On 17 March 1857, it was decreed that all civil servants had to publicly swear and sign and oath to the constitution.
-On 13 November, the Catholic Church, which had not until then taken a formal stand on the constitution, ordered the clergy to not swear allegiance to it.
+On 13 November, the Catholic Church, which had not then taken a formal stand on the constitution, ordered the clergy to not swear allegiance to it.
 As for Catholic parishioners, swearing allegiance would result in excommunication.
 Anyone who had taken Church property under the Ley Lerdo was also excommunicated.
 Civil servants swearing fealty were to resign.
 A public retraction of fealty would restore their standing.
-Most government employees did take the oath; a few were fired for refusing.
+Most government employees took the oath though a few were fired for refusing.
 In the Church's view, if a Catholic "persisted in following civil authority, he was doomed to hell."

 The Franco-Mexican and liberal paper Trait d'Union now proclaimed that war had been declared between church and state and featured stories on who had refused the oath, including judges and other federal civil servants.
 The press also noted many cases of minor and local officials also refusing the oath.
-Others retracted their oaths to be able to receive the sacraments during Lent, which had begun that year shortly after the decree.
+Others retracted their oaths to be able to receive the sacraments during Lent, which had begun shortly after the decree that year.

 Liberal officials struck back at opposition to the oath and to the constitution.
 Governor Juárez of Oaxaca expelled all priests who refused Catholic burial to supporters of the constitution.
-In Aguascalientes, vice-governor Lopez de Nava also cracked down on those refusing to take the oath by depriving them of political rights.
+In Aguascalientes, Vice-Governor Lopez de Nava also cracked down on those refusing to take the oath by depriving them of political rights.
 Governor Miguel Cástulo Alatriste of Puebla outright ordered public prayers for the success of the constitutional authorities.

 Conservative resistance and the Plan of Tacubaya

-Amidst armed uprisings and rumors of conspiracy, on 3 November, Congress granted president Comonfort autocratic powers to maintain order, and suspended among others the constitutional clauses on freedom of speech, freedom of assembly, and freedom to bear arms and the suspensions to remain in effect until 30 April 1858.
-Comonfort meanwhile had won the 1857 presidential election, and assumed his term as constitutional president on 1 December.
+Amidst armed uprisings and rumors of conspiracy, on 3 November, Congress granted President Comonfort autocratic powers to maintain order and suspended among others the constitutional clauses on freedom of speech, freedom of assembly, and freedom to bear arms and the suspensions to remain in effect until 30 April 1858.
+Comonfort had meanwhile won the 1857 presidential election and assumed his term as constitutional president on 1 December.

-On 17 December, General Felix Zuloaga, from the outskirts of Mexico City proclaimed the Plan of Tacubaya, declaring the Constitution of 1857 as not in accord with the customs of the Mexican nation, and which offered to give supreme power to President Comonfort, who was to convoke a new constituent congress to produce a new constitution that was to be approved by a national plebiscite before coming into effect.
+On 17 December, General Félix María Zuloaga, from the outskirts of Mexico City proclaimed the Plan of Tacubaya, declared the Constitution of 1857 as not in accord with the customs of the Mexican nation and offered to give supreme power to President Comonfort, who was to convoke a new constituent congress to produce a new constitution, which was to be approved by a national plebiscite before coming into effect.
 The same day, congress condemned the plan and deposed Comonfort from the presidency.
 Zuloaga's troops entered the capital on 18 December and dissolved congress.
-The following day, Comonfort accepted the role as proposed by Plan of Tacubaya, and released a manifesto making the case that more moderate reforms were needed under the current circumstances.
+The following day, Comonfort accepted the role as proposed by Plan of Tacubaya and released a manifesto making the case that more moderate reforms were needed under the current circumstances.